Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Regulations are constantly changing without notice, which means construction companies need to constantly stay on top of current licensing requirements to avoid losing compliance.

 Expanding construction businesses should start applying for new licenses a few months ahead of time to allow for due diligence when researching license requirements.
 These requirements can be extensive, including background checks, fingerprinting and submission of a qualified person.

-Alexis Brachel, CT Corporation Senior Manager of Business Licenses in Governance and Risk Compliance, talks about the critical importance of compliance when it comes to business licenses, specifically for construction businesses.
+Alexis Brachel, CT Corporation Senior Manager of Business Licenses, talks about the critical importance of compliance when it comes to business licenses, specifically for construction businesses.